 First, the ANS Committee assumes that the relevant legislative framework for regulation defined in the 1982 NWPA, as amended, remains unchanged.
-Specifically, the committee assumes that the EPA will be charged with promulgating environmental standards for disposal and that the NRC will be charged with approving or disapproving
+Specifically, the Committee assumes that the EPA will be charged with promulgating environmental standards for disposal and that the NRC will be charged with approving or disapproving licenses for disposal facilities that are not restricted exclusively to defense-origin waste, using licensing requirements and criteria consistent with the EPA standards.

-Second, the ANS Committee assumes that existing generic disposal standards will be updated or replaced.
-This assumption is consistent both with recommendations from the Blue Ribbon Commission on America's Nuclear Future [4]; the National Academies of Science, Engineering, and Medicine (NASEM) [7], and other review groups, as well as with past commitments from NRC staff (e.g., [8]).
-The committee strongly concurs with the conclusion that existing generic disposal standards should be replaced rather than simply revised.
-Revisions to 40 CFR Part 191 would needlessly complicate the EPA's ongoing certification under the existing generic standards of the WIPP.
-As written, 40 CFR Part 191 is highly protective of WIPP and, in the interest of regulatory stability and continuity, 40 CFR Part 191 should continue to be the governing regulation for WIPP.
-The committee recommends that the EPA promulgate a new regulation with public health and safety standards for all repositories other than WIPP (which would continue to be covered by 40 CFR Part 191) and Yucca Mountain (which would continue to be covered by 40 CFR Part 197).
-In conjunction with promulgation of the new standards, the scope of 40 CFR Part 191 would be narrowed so that it applies only to the WIPP.
+Second, the ANS Committee assumes that existing generic disposal standards and regulations will be replaced.
+This assumption is consistent both with recommendations from the BRC [4]; the NASEM [7], and other review groups (e.g., [8]), as well as with past commitments from NRC staff (e.g., [9]).
+The Committee strongly concurs with the conclusion that existing generic disposal standards should be replaced rather than simply revised.
+Revisions to 40 CFR Part 191 would needlessly complicate the EPA's ongoing certification of the WIPP under the existing generic standards.
+As written, 40 CFR Part 191 is highly protective as implemented at the WIPP and, in the interest of regulatory stability and continuity, 40 CFR Part 191 should continue to be the governing regulation for WIPP.
+The Committee recommends that the EPA promulgate new standards with public health and safety standards for all deep geologic repositories other than WIPP (which would continue to be covered by 40 CFR Part 191) and Yucca Mountain (which would continue to be covered by 40 CFR Part 197).
+In conjunction with promulgation of the new standards, the scope of 40 CFR Part 191, which now applies to all potential repositories other than Yucca Mountain, would be narrowed so that it applies only to the WIPP.

-III.1 ANS Committee Recommendations for Adopting 40 CFR Part 197 and 10 CFR Part 63 as a Starting Point for Developing Generic Standards
+III.1.
+ANS Committee Recommendations for Adopting 40 CFR Part 197 and 10 CFR Part 63 as a Starting Point for Developing Generic Standards

 The ANS Committee concludes that the regulatory standards developed for Yucca Mountain provide an appropriate starting point for the development of generic standards.
-As discussed for specific examples in the following sections, there is much in both the EPA and NRC Yucca Mountain rules with which the committee agrees and which could be adapted with relatively little modification to be applicable to generic sites.
+As discussed for specific examples in the following sections, there is much in both the EPA and NRC Yucca Mountain rules with which the Committee agrees and which could be adapted with relatively little modification to be applicable to generic sites.

-III.1.1 Retain the Individual Protection Standard as the Primary Quantitative Metric
+III.1.1.
+Retain the Individual Protection Standard as the Primary Quantitative Metric The ANS Committee agrees with the approach taken for the Yucca Mountain Site by the EPA in 40 CFR

-The ANS Committee agrees with the approach taken for the Yucca Mountain Site by the EPA in 40 CFR Part 197 of adopting an Individual Protection Standard expressed in terms of dose as the primary quantitative metric to be used in licensing a repository.
-Specifically, the committee concludes that this approach, which provides a clear link to individual health consequence, is preferable to the approach taken in the Containment Requirements of 40 CFR Part 191, where limits are placed on the probability that cumulative releases to the accessible environment during the regulatory period will exceed specified amounts.
-The approach taken in the Individual Protection Standard of setting limits on estimated annual dose rather than on cumulative releases is consistent with international practice (see Appendix B) and provides greater clarity than the approach taken in 40 CFR Part 191 to quantify probabilistic releases.
-Both observations may help instill public confidence in the effectiveness of regulatory oversight.
+Part 197 of adopting an Individual Protection Standard expressed in terms of annual dose as the primary quantitative metric to be used in licensing a repository.
+Specifically, the Committee concludes that this approach, which provides a clear link to individual health consequence, is preferable to the approach taken in the Containment Requirements of 40 CFR Part 191, where limits are placed on the probability that cumulative releases to the accessible environment during the regulatory period will exceed specified amounts.
+The approach taken in the Individual Protection Standard of setting limits on estimated mean annual dose rather than on cumulative releases is consistent with international practice (see Appendix B.4) and provides greater clarity than the approach taken in 40 CFR Part 191 to quantify probabilistic releases.
+The Committee believes both characteristics of a dose standard may enhance public confidence in the effectiveness of regulatory oversight.